ifound1dollar/SNHU_CS210_Project_2/README.md

 # SNHU_CS210_Project_2
 Module 5 -> Project 2

-DISCLAIMER: This is entirely my own work.
-I published the project only to be used for *guidance* by anyone who may need it.
-Other CS-210 students do not have permission to use this code in their projects.
+DISCLAIMER: This is entirely my own work, and I do not give anyone permission to copy use this code as their own.

 My personal project 2 submission.
-Has not yet been graded, but will be updated with score and feedback once I receive the grade.
+Recieved 100% score.